greg0ire/git_template/docs/hooks/syntax-checker.md

 # Description

 Checks for syntax errors in files that have a checker, based on the file extension.
-For the moment, there only is a php checker, located at `hooks/syntaxchecker/php/check.sh`.
+For the moment, there is :

+- a php checker, located at `hooks/syntaxchecker/php.sh`;
+- an xliff checker, located at `hooks/syntaxchecker/xlf.sh`.

 This hook is language-agnostic.